Credit Reports and Creditworthiness

 -

-Every default or late payment leaves a mark on your score
+Every default or late payment could affect your score

 -